valentynkt/BackendGarden/content/blog/ghost-on-azure.md

 ## Background

-I used to run this site on [Ghost a few years ago](/user-experience-matters-more-than-you-think/) when it first came out.
-I [switched it to use a static site generator](/automate-all-the-things-with-wercker/) shortly after that mostly because I thought it would be a fun little project (also performance and security and all that nonsense).
+I used to run this site on [[user-experience-matters-more-than-you-think|Ghost a few years ago]] when it first came out.
+I [[automate-all-the-things-with-wercker|switched it to use a static site generator]] shortly after that mostly because I thought it would be a fun little project (also performance and security and all that nonsense).

 ### Why the Switch Back?